SMEs supplying ICT

 The ICT SME participation scheme policy* ensures:

-- the Queensland Government can directly engage SMEs to provide innovative solutions worth up to $500,000 (including GST) that demonstrate value for Queensland in addressing government priorities.
+- the Queensland Government can directly engage SMEs using the SME and Indigenous Access incentive to provide solutions worth up to $500,000 (including GST) that demonstrate value for Queensland in addressing government priorities.

 Requirements for SMEs